Viki-coding/GAA_STORE/README.md

 User will be able to LOGIN

 Create
-User will be able to add an item to the shopping bag
+User will be able to create a profile and add a number of shipping address to their profile.

 Read
-User will be able to view the items in their bag
+User will be able to view their saved shipping addresses and view previous orders.

 Update
-User will be able to increase decrease or change the item in their shopping bag
+User will be able to change or edit their saved shipping addresses.

 Delete
-User will be able to delete an item/items from their shopping bag
+User will be able to delete saved shipping address.

-Users will be able to make a puchase

-There will be user feedback on CRUG, eg - Are you sure you want to delete item from bag?
+User will get feedback on all CRUD functionality.

 CRUD to FAQ for admin user
+Shop owners will be able to log in if they have staff/superuser status.
+They will be able to navigate to the FAQ section where they can perform CRUD on the FAQ.

 <h2>User Personas:<h2>